zuedev/red-right-hand/projects/handbook/ranks.md

 | Rank 4 | Leads leadership    | [Commodore](#commodore)   | [Commander](#commander) |
 | Rank 5 | Strategic command   | [Admiral](#admiral)       | [General](#general)     |

-Each rank comes with its own set of responsibilities and expectations, contributing to the overall effectiveness and discipline of the Phoenix Legion.
+Each rank comes with its own set of responsibilities and expectations, contributing to the overall effectiveness and discipline of the Red Right Hand.

 ## Naval Ranks